Degree RequirementADN/ASN or BSN (preferred)

 • Behavioral Health

-What Are the Roles and Duties of an Infection Control Nurse?
+What Are the Roles and Duties of an Infection Control/Prevention Nurse?

-With advanced skills and knowledge, the responsibilities of an infection control nurse include:
+With advanced skills and knowledge, the responsibilities of an infection control/prevention nurse include:

-• Gathering and analyzing infection data, facts and trends to other healthcare personnel.
+• Gathering and analyzing infection data, facts, and trends alongside other healthcare personnel.

 • Providing training and education to other medical professionals and civilians on prevention techniques.

-• Develop plans to prevent patients from spreading diseases throughout the hospital or other patient care facilities.
+• Developing plans to prevent patients from spreading diseases throughout the hospital or other patient care facilities.

 • Often acting as a coordinator or leader of an Infection Prevention and Control (IPC) Program.

-• Reinforcing the implementation of infection control practices as provided in the guidelines of the CDC (Center for Disease Control and Prevention).
+• Reinforcing the implementation of infection control practices as provided in the guidelines of the CDC (Centers for Disease Control and Prevention).

 • Bringing rates of infection down within a facility.